 Information Technology is hands-on for digital transformation.
 The IT department shoulders the responsibility of carrying through the desired changes and innovations in an organization.
-It is through implementation of new and trending technologies like, IoT, CRM, Cloud solutions, Big Data and BI, Advanced Analytics and such, that a change is sought to be brought about in the entire organization.
-It is through experimenting and prototyping new technology solutions, that early gains can be achieved.
-Data becomes a key asset here and advanced data analytics can provide insights, not imagined before.
-It can help shake the previous beliefs and norms and make way for new ones, better substantiated by facts.
-Synergies are achieved through multi-dimensional teams with both business and technical capabilities.
+It is through implementation of new and trending technologies like, IoT, CRM, Cloud solutions, Big Data, BI, Advanced Analytics and such that a change is sought to be brought about in the entire organization.
+It is through experimenting and prototyping new technology solutions that early gains can be achieved.
+Data becomes a key asset here, and advanced data analytics can provide insights not imagined before.
+It can help shake the previous beliefs & norms and make way for new ones, better substantiated by facts.
+Synergies are achieved through multi dimensional teams with both business and technical capabilities.

 With the ever increasing dependency on the connected systems and the internet, cybersecurity is a perpetual concern.
-The digital transformation of an organization, requires developing a security conscious workforce, with shared values and a cohesive approach to security.
-Excluding the technical security mechanisms and IT tools deployed, to promote the desired security behaviors among the people, it is imperative that the company atmosphere allows concerns to be frankly discussed, cyber incidents worldwide to be highlighted and remedies studied and that awareness programs are conducted regularly.
-It is not always easy getting everyone to comply with the protective security measures and concrete steps are needed in the direction.
+The digital transformation of an organization requires developing a security conscious workforce with shared values and a cohesive approach to security.
+Apart from all the technical security mechanisms and IT tools deployed, to promote the desired security behaviors among the people, it is imperative that the company atmosphere allows concerns to be frankly discussed, cyber incidents worldwide to be highlighted, remedies studied and that awareness programs are conducted regularly.
+It is not always easy to get everyone to comply with the protective security measures, and concrete steps are needed in the direction.